Malabar danio

 The Malabar danio is found in tropical climates in a wide variety of waters, from mountain streams to small pools, but it prefers flowing waters.
 It is an active, schooling fish that prefers to be in groups.
 Its diet consists of insects and plant matter.

-Malabar danios are oviparous, and spawn in shallow water after heavy rains among the plants growing on the bottom.
-An adult will spawn around 200 light-orange, sticky eggs that will hatch in one to two days.
-The fry will be free-swimming after the fifth day.
-The parents must be removed from aquaria to prevent them from eating the eggs.

 The species was earlier incorrectly considered a synonym of Devario aequipinnatus, which is a valid name for a different species.

+Species Description

+The Malabar danio is a relatively small, brightly colored fish with stripes that may be broken up.
+Adults are commonly found to be 8.0 cm long.1 Their fusiform bodies are elongated and laterally compressed with a superior mouth.
+The dorsal fin sits posteriorly with 12 to 16 dorsal soft rays.
+The anal fin is composed of 15 to 20 soft rays.
+They also possess 5-6 irregular, vertical bars on the anterior half of their bodies.